-Last weekend, we treated ourselves to this vegan shawarma with tzatziki and seitan and boy was it good!!
+This vegan shawarma with tzatziki and seitan is the perfect comfort food!
 You would never guess that it’s totally meat and dairy-free!
 It’s so delicious and pretty easy to make!

 We served the seitan in a Turkish flat bread with sesame seeds and topped it off with vegan tzatziki (looots of garlic!), tomatoes, cucumber, red cabbage, and lettuce.
 It’s really easy to make and it’s ready in less than 15 minutes.
 The biggest part of making this vegetarian shawarma, or doner, is actually cutting everything into slices.